luke-wagner/SFML-Simple-Menu-Library/README.md

 }
 ```

-As you can see, using the `Menu` class simplifies the code and is easier to scale.
+As you can see, using the `Menu` class simplifies the code and is more scalable

 ## Limitations